 - 5,000+ people reached

 But those numbers don’t begin to describe the impact of these Christmas Outreaches.
 The real impact is what takes place in the hearts and minds of the people who attend and the volunteers who serve on our teams.
 All year long, ER staff and partners reach out of people living in harsh conditions in squatter communities, refugee settlements, barrios or on the street.
 Most of the people we help are generationally poor.

-In response, we offer nutrition, educational assistance, job and life-skill training.
+In response, we offer nutrition, education reinforcement, job and livelihood training.
 We run programs, help our partners with their programs, build homes, help feed hungry families and much more.

-One of the best times to provide hope is during our Christmas Outreaches.
+One of the best times to provide hope is during our Christmas Outreach.
 We celebrate with entertainment, games, crafts, food, gifts, family photos and the Christmas story.
 For many who attend, these outreaches are the highlight event of their entire year.
-For some, these events are life-changing as they hear and respond to the Christmas story.
+These events are life-changing for some as they hear and respond to the Christmas story.

 Thank you to all who volunteer or support these outreaches.

 During the past 21 years, Extreme Response International has celebrated Christmas with nearly 150,000 of the poorest of the poor.
 These celebrations have provided hope, built trust and been the catalyst for deep relationships.
 If you know ER, you know we believe it is through these relationships that true life-change takes place.